Sanidhya-Vats/Terraform/README.md

 # Azure Infrastructure Deployment with Terraform

 This repository contains Terraform configurations for deploying resources on Microsoft Azure.
-It is designed to automate the provisioning of a resource group and storage account using variable management.
+It is designed to automate the provisioning of a resource group and storage account using modular code and variable management.

 ## Project Overview